bogdan-seismo/aftershock_forecasting/README.md

 Please cite the following papers if you are going to use or modify these routines for your work.

-The PDFs of the papers can be also found in the "papers" directory.
+The PDFs of the papers can be found in the "papers" directory.

 - Omi, T., Ogata, Y., Hirata, Y., and K. Aihara, Forecasting large aftershocks within one day after the main shock, Scientific Reports 3, 2218, 2013. http://dx.doi.org/10.1038/srep02218
 - Omi, T., Ogata, Y., Shiomi, K., Enescu, B., Sawazaki, K., and K. Aihara, Automatic aftershock forecasting: a test using real-time seismicity data in Japan.
 Bull Seismol Soc Am 106:2450–2458, 2016. https://doi.org/10.1785/0120160100